JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

 Now `munin` should be fully setup & configured to not only monitor your server, but e-mail you with alerts when something odd comes up.

+### Install ‘monit’ to monitor & manage specific services.

+A fantastic system administrator’s tool that I like to use—and have barely scratched the surface of—is `monit`.
+It’s basically a scriptable daemon that can monitor system services & take action on certain system service conditions based on your settings.

+First, let’s install `monit` like so:

+    sudo aptitude install monit

+The main thing I currently use it for is to monitor `apache`, detect if the service is up or down & then restart it as necessary.

 ### Install the ‘iptables’ firewall.

 Now we’re going to install `iptables`, which is an excellent & widely used software-based firewall.
 We’ll also be installing `iptables-persistent` which is a simply companion tool that allows `iptables` to be reloaded & active if/when a server reboots: